 WRU and the Ladies!

-Written by Jamie on 7th March 2018
+Written by Gavin on 7th March 2018

 WRU Group Chief Executive Martyn Phillips has pledged that the Welsh Rugby Union will continue to invest in growing women and girls’ rugby in Wales.

 On the eve of International Women’s Day, and as Wales Women prepare to play their Six Nations match against Italy at Principality Stadium on Mothering Sunday ahead of the NatWest 6 Nations clash between Wales and Italy, Phillips is confident the popularity of the female game in Wales will continue to rise.

 “I am thrilled that we have been able to give Wales Women the opportunity to play Italy Women at Principality Stadium on Sunday,” said Phillips.

 “Speaking to Rowland Phillips and some of the girls, I know how much they are looking forward to the opportunity to play in such an iconic stadium and I’m sure they will produce a performance they can be proud of.”

 While Wales Women will be focussed on the job in hand on Sunday, Rowland Phillips and his team can do that while building solid foundations for long-term improvement after qualifying for the 2021 Rugby World Cup at last summer’s global tournament in Ireland.

 Martyn Phillips added,

 “We have invested significantly in professional coaches, strength and conditioning and support staff to create a high performance environment and we will continue to build the women’s regional game to underpin the needs of the National Team.